We’re creating a strong foundation on which to build an amazing future. In other words, we want to be more awesome for you!

 We need more space to welcome and accommodate our guests, so we’re expanding our front entrance to create a welcoming new 900 sq. ft lobby and a larger museum store.
 We also intend to create a new covered entrance to welcome field trips and other large groups.

 Imagine a new 3,400 square-foot outdoor science park filled with large interactive science experiences!
-We also plan on creating a new 720 square-foot outdoor classroom for outdoor science activities with our guests, students, and campers.
+We also plan on creating a new two-story outdoor classroom for outdoor science activities with our guests, students, and campers.

 Our building was constructed in 1979 and has many of its original features.
 We’re planning on adding windows to let natural light into our exhibit gallery, renovate our restrooms to save over 165,000 gallons of water every year, update our facade by adding new architectural elements, and update our network and technology to work and educate more effectively and efficiently.

 We’ve been hard at work since early 2017 on this major initiative!
 With generous support from our community, we’ve already completed the following projects: